-The big differences for tvOS 13 are that it will finally offer multi-user support with personalized recommendations, as well as be compatible with both the Xbox One and PS4 DualShock 4 controller for Apple Arcade play.
+The big differences for tvOS 13 are that it will finally offer multi-user support with personalized recommendations, a new-and-improved Control Center, improvements to the TV App ahead of Apple TV Plus, as well as be compatible with both the Xbox One and PS4 DualShock 4 controller for Apple Arcade play.

-Here's everything we know about Apple's next TV smart platform after the official announcement:
+Want to know more about Apple's next big tvOS release?
+Here's everything we know about Apple's next TV smart platform, tvOS 13.

 tvOS 13 release date